ACCESS-NRI/build-ci/README.md

 > [!NOTE]
 > Before a model component repository workflow is able to run on the `build-ci` runners, the repository must be included in the allowlist for the `build-ci` runner group.
 Ask an ACCESS-NRI GitHub Administrator to add the model component repository.

-The list of inputs are in the above workflow file, but at it's simplest it only requires a path to a jinja-templatable spack manifest relative to the model component repository root (more on that in the [Writing Spack Manifests section](#writing-spack-manifests)).
+The list of inputs are in the above workflow file and explained in the workflow-specific [`README.md`](./.github/workflows/README.md), but at it's simplest it only requires a path to a jinja-templatable spack manifest relative to the model component repository root (more on that in the [Writing Spack Manifests section](#writing-spack-manifests)).
 For example:

 ```yaml
 jobs: